Hakeem Nicks: Professional career

-2009 NFL Draft
+Pre-draft

-Considered to be one of the top wide receivers available in the 2009 NFL Draft, Nicks drew comparisons to Hines Ward and Anquan Boldin.
+Considered to be one of the top wide receivers available in the 2009 NFL draft, Nicks drew comparisons to Hines Ward and Anquan Boldin.
 Butch Davis, Nicks' coach at North Carolina, went even further, comparing him to Hall of Famer Michael Irvin.

+New York Giants (first stint)

 The New York Giants, in need to replace wide-out Plaxico Burress, selected Nicks in the first round, 29th overall.
 Nicks was the fifth wide receiver taken in the draft, and one out of six taken in the first round alone.

-New York Giants

 On August 1, 2009, Nicks signed a five-year, $12.54 million contract.
 The deal includes a $6.5 million signing bonus.
 During training camp, Nicks vied for a starting position with the Giants' other wide receivers, most notably Domenik Hixon and Steve Smith, and Hakeem Nicks had the best overall average of all these wide receivers with a 16.0 average.